quaps/geometrism/README.md

 - FRACTALS

-Each module has 3 different expressions, followed by a corresponding A, B, or C like so: fibonacciA
+Each module has 3 different expressions, followed by a corresponding A, B, or C like so:

-fibonacciB

-fibonacciC

-'A' expressions are sequences ranging from 20 - 20K
+fibonacciA: expressions are sequences ranging from 20 - 20K

-'B' expressions are comma separated sequences
+fibonacciB: expressions are comma separated sequences

-'C' expressions are sequences ranging from 1-10, & inserted inside the spread function in TidalCycles (< >)
+fibonacciC: expressions are sequences ranging from 1-10, & inserted inside the spread function in TidalCycles (< >)

 An example pattern using the Geometrism library is expressed like so: d1 $ density fibonacciC $ f tetranacci # s "S"